WampaPartyEX/A-Hunter-s-Daedream/README.md

 ### Gameplay

 *Daedream* relies on SkySA to deliver a smooth, behavior-driven combat experience. *The Ultimate Dodge Mod* and *ZXLice's Backstab & Parry* deliver new ways to evade and counter enemy attacks. *Armor Rating Redux*, *Know Your Armor*, and *Resistances Rescaled* offer the player some much-needed survivability in this harsh land. *ZXlice's Ultimate Potion Animation*, *(SGC) Normal Attacks Cost Stamina* and *(SGC) Soulslike Movement and Stamina Regen* completely change the way risk management works.
-Furthermore, the intended settings of the game **completely remove the player's passive health regeneration**, encouraging either very deliberate combat, or very harsh and swift combat.
+Furthermore, the intended settings of the game **massively reduces the player's passive health regeneration**, encouraging either very deliberate combat, or very harsh and swift combat.
 Bring potions.
 Thankfully, bandits always have a lot of them.
 Less thankfully, draugr don't...

 And if it's too easy or too tough for you? *Simply Balanced* is included.
 There's no shame in adjusting it to your liking.